saskiakutz/Women_in_stack_overflow_2020/README.md

 The following files are provided in this repository:

 - requirements.txt: for facilitated import of the required packages
-- stackoverflow_survey_2020.ipynb: the code for analysis of the Stackoverflow data
+- stackoverflow_survey_2020.ipynb: the code for analysis of the Stack Overflow data
-- README_2020.txt: the official README file published by Stackoverflow with the explanation of their files.
+- README_2020.txt: the official README file published by Stack Overflow with the explanation of their files.
 - so_survey_2020.pdf: official survey
 - survey_results_public.csv: public results of the survey
 - survey_results_schema.csv: schema relating the survey questions to the columns of the public data